 Whichever route you choose to trek in the Himalaya the views are stunning and the whole experience is amazing so deciding between them is tough.
 For the base camp trek though we have two favourites: the route via Gokyo Lakes that avoids most of the crowds on the classic route and the Island Peak extension for the ambitious trekker looking to bag a real Himalayan summit.

-If you are really short on time our heli-trek is a great option, you hike up to Everest base camp but then catch a helicopter back.
+If you are really short on time our heli-trek is a great option, you hike up to basecamp but then catch a helicopter back.
 It's a bit expensive for 2 people but not bad at all for 5.

 In the west of Nepal the Annapurna region has some of the best trekking in Nepal and we love both the Annapurna circuit and the Manaslu circuit.